tomerraviv95/meta-deepsic/README.md

 The python simulations of the simplified communication chain: encoder, channel and detectors.

-### channel
+### data

-Includes all relevant channel functions and classes.
-The class in "channel_dataset.py" implements the main class for aggregating pairs of (transmitted,received) samples.
+Includes the channel dataloader (in the data_generator module) and the channel model, including the SED and beamformed COST channels.
+In particular, the dataloader generates pairs of (transmitted,received) samples.
-In "channel.py", the ISI AWGN channel is implemented. "channel_estimation.py" is for the calculation of the h values.
-Lastly, the channel BPSK modulator lies in "channel_modulator.py".

 ### detectors

-The backbone detectors: VA, VNET, LSTM, META_VNET and META_LSTM.
+The backbone detectors: DeepSIC, Meta-DeepSIC, BlackBox, Meta-BlackBox.
 The meta and non-meta detectors have slightly different API so they are seperated in the trainer class below.
-Also, we use VA as the ML detector, thus we assume full knowledge of the CSI.
-To have a single API across the detectors, the snr and gamma appear in all the approriate forward calls, but are omitted in the code itself.
-A factory design pattern could have been a better fit here, and is left as future work.
+The meta variation has to receive the parameters of the original architecture for the training.
+Each DeepSIC network employs 3 linear layers, with sigmoid and relu activations inbetween.
+The black-box architectures employs Resnet blocks from [this post](https://stackoverflow.com/questions/60817390/implementing-a-simple-resnet-block-with-pytorch).

 ### ecc